progrium/progrium.com/source/wiki/Programmability.html.markdown

 ### Hooks

 Hooks represent a significantly more programmable feature of software.
-Hook are callbacks, which can be used in a number of ways, but allows for user-specified code to run with the operation of some software.
+Hooks are callbacks, which can be used in a number of ways, but allows for user-specified code to run with the operation of some software.
 The biggest use case for hooks are integrations.
 However, they can also be used to change the behavior of programs in minor ways, for example git or svn pre-commit hooks.

 Web applications have webhooks.
 A number of development tools use shell-based hooks.
 Programming environments and libraries often use callbacks.
 Most event-driven programming is callback or hook oriented.
 Bringing hooks to the application level helps bring evented programming to computing beyond a particular programming environment.